 This also allows the UK to exploit the size of CVF, space provides flexibility (a good argument for size if ever there was one) and the ability to embark a capable force from a large deck in a single hop i.e. speed.

-Some missions will be aviation centric but these are likely to be less frequent and as would be the norm (operating in a coalition) other nations can carry out these roles, France and the US being the most likely partners.
+Some missions will be aviation centric but these are likely to be less frequent and as would be the norm (operating in a coalition) other nations can carry out these roles, France and the US is the most likely partners.

-A reduced emphasis on fast jet aviation, strike, interdiction, close air support and defensive/offensive counter air changes the requirement for JCA, reducing numbers and reducing cost.
+A reduced emphasis on fast jet aviation, strike, interdiction, close air support and defensive/offensive counter-air changes the requirement for JCA, reducing numbers and reducing cost.
 JCA would still be needed at the scale and capability for the small scale focussed intervention but that would be the baseline, anything above that becomes discretionary.

 What does this mean for CVF?

 First, it recognises that CVF has value, a lot of value.

 Second, it means that to maximise that value the role of CVF should be changed.

 Rather than prioritising fast jet aviation and using it as a strike optimised platform, it will become more multi-purpose in nature.
 Operating with a mix of aviation and embarked forces.
 Many will say it can do this anyway and in some ways, they would be right, CVF is designed to offer a secondary LPH capability, but this would mean CVF becomes more akin to the USMC America Class, aviation optimised amphibious vessels.